jeonck/DevOps/Linux/linux.md

-# o create a secure random hexadecimal string
+# to create a secure random hexadecimal string
 `$ openssl rand -hex 32`